 |Conflicts of interest|

-If researchers listed on an REP study teach into a first-year psychology course, the researchers are expected to clearly indicate how they will deal with conflicts of interest.
+In some cases, researchers listed on an REP study may teach into the corresponding undergraduate psychology subject and may therefore have a dependent relationship with study participants.
+In such cases, researchers are expected to clearly indicate how they will deal with conflicts of interest.
 This applies to lecturers and tutors (Note: tutors may not advertise or recruit in lab classes).
-Any dependency needs to be stated in the PLS with an explicit indication that students will not be penalised in any way if they do not participate or they withdraw from a study after consenting to participate.
+Any dependency needs to be stated in the PLS with an explicit indication that students will not be penalised in any way if they do not participate or if they choose to withdraw from a study after consenting to participate.

 |Withdrawal from projects|